Ritikchauhan1704/Gvc-Go-version-control/README.md

-# mygvc
+# gvc

-`mygvc` is a simplified version control system written in Go, inspired by Git.
+`gvc` is a simplified version control system written in Go, inspired by Git.
 It supports basic functionality like initializing a repository, hashing file contents as Git-style blobs, and reading stored objects.

 ---